Mom’s Best Hummus Recipe (With Video)

 This post may contain affiliate links.
 Please read our disclosure policy.

-A bowl with homemade hummus topped with olive oil, paprika, chickpeas, and parsley
+A brown bowl with homemade hummus topped with olive oil, a few cooked chickpeas, and a parsley leaf.

 Ingredients